withexxa/batchman/README.md

 ### Security

-Once a provider is configured (at batch creation time or later), the provider configuration **including the api_key** is stored in the `providers_config.jsonl` file.
+Once a provider is configured (at batch creation time or later), the provider configuration **including the api_key** is stored in the `providers_config.jsonl` file, in a `.batchman` directory in your home directory.
 This file should not be shared with others.
-The batches directories only store hash references to this file, and are safe to share.
+The `batches` directory only store hash references to this file, and are safe to share.

 ## Contributing